Facebook removes the middleman with its own dating feature

 During his F8 developer conference keynote today, Mark Zuckerberg announced that Facebook will be launching a dating feature.
 The CEO said that people often tell him that they met on Facebook and since so many relationships now being online, a dating feature seemed like a logical next step.

 Of course, a dark cloud of data privacy concerns are hanging over the conference and in light of that, Zuckerberg made sure to note that the upcoming tool was designed from the beginning with privacy and safety in mind.
-The dating feature won't suggest any of your Facebook friends as a match and your friends also won't be able to see your dating profile.
+The dating feature won't suggest any of your Facebook friends as a match and your friends, even those that have also opted into the feature, also won't be able to see your dating profile.
+And only your first name will be displayed.